magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

   git fetch origin
   git pull origin <environment ID>

-The first time you start working in branches for your Starter project, you need to create a Staging branch. this sets up a Staging environment with a code branch matching the Production `master` branch.
+The first time you start working in branches for your Starter project, you need to create a Staging branch.
+This sets up a Staging environment with a code branch matching the Production `master` branch.

 Then you can create a developer branch from `master` or `staging`.
 Anytime you need to develop custom code, add extensions, integrate with a 3rd party service, work in a develop branch.
 You will have two active Git branches available.
-When you create one, a full environment is available to provide full testing when you push the code.
+When you create and push your branch, a full environment is automatically available to test your code.

-When you set up your local developer environment, we walk-through the software and tools you should install, including Git and the Magento Cloud CLI (a bit more robust than Git).
+When you [set up your local]({{page.baseurl}}cloud/access-acct/first-time-setup.html) developer environment, we walk-through the software and tools you should install, including Git and the Magento Cloud CLI (a bit more robust than Git).

 The format of the Git branch command is: